saikiran927/LLMS-Scratch/README.md

 * 4) Multi-Head Attention

 # Simplified Self Attention
-A simplified attention is a simplified of
+A simplified attention is a simplified attention mechanism